Lauren martin gives us life

 Imagine a land where strawberries have legs and flowers have faces.
 Whether candle, plant or egg, Lauren Martin’s characters give us hope

 Lauren Martin puts the planet on a pedestal by finding inspiration in the everyday as much as the awesomeness of nature.
 Born and raised in New York City’s Upper West Side, the illustrator, designer and musician loves to make us – and herself – laugh.

 This interview is part of a TOPIA series in partnership with Face This.
-The Dutch charity brings together international street artists with Indonesian school kids to help them turn drawings into merch to support their education.
+The Dutch charity brings together street artists with Indonesian school kids to turn children’s drawings into merch to support their education.
 Read all the interviews.

 Her anthropomorphic work is upbeat, and she says that it’s inspired by the seventies and silliness.
 It has even been described as if “Peggy Olson (Mad Men) inevitably dropped acid”.

 In fact, she does silly so well that her work has been published in the New York Times, LA Times, Washington Post and New York Magazine.
 You may have also spotted her work thanks to brands like Nike, Uniqlo and Gap.

 Lauren pinpoints the moment she became a highly-sought after artist as the exact point when she stopped worrying about whether her art was cool, and started making work that she really liked.
 There’s a lesson in that for all of us.

 When not drawing, Lauren collects curiosities – pieces of ephemera like shells, rocks and trinkets – which she thinks of as “having little personalities”.
 So it makes sense that she gives life to these inanimate objects, as well as the Earth itself.